Learning from Human Directional Corrections: Introduction

-To learn a control objective function from demonstrations, the available approaches include inverse optimal control \cite{moylan1973nonlinear,puydupin2012convex,jin2019inverse} and inverse reinforcement learning \cite{ng2000algorithms,ziebart2008maximum,ratliff2006maximum}, where given optimal demonstrations, an objective function that explains such demonstrations is inferred and used for motion control and planning.
-Despite the significant progress achieved in theory and applications \cite{jin2020pontryagin,jin2020inverse,moro2018learning,kuderer2015learning,englert2017inverse}, LfD approaches could be inconvenient in some practical situations.
-First, demonstrations in LfD are usually given in a \emph{one-time} manner and the learning process is usually performed \emph{offline} after the demonstrations are obtained.
-In the case when the given demonstration data is insufficient to learn the objective function from, such as low data informativeness as discussed in \cite{jin2018inverse}, or the demonstrations significantly deviates from the optimal ones, the data has to be re-collected and the whole learning process has to be re-run.
-Second, existing LfD techniques \cite{puydupin2012convex,jin2019inverse,ng2000algorithms,ziebart2008maximum,ratliff2006maximum} normally assume optimality of the demonstration data, which is challenging to obtain for robots with high degree-of-freedoms.
-For example, when producing demonstrations for a humanoid robot, a human demonstrator has to account for the motion in all degrees in a spatially and temporally consistent manner. \cite{jain2015learning}.
+To learn an objective function from demonstrations, routine methods are inverse optimal control \cite{moylan1973nonlinear,puydupin2012convex,jin2019inverse} or inverse reinforcement learning \cite{ng2000algorithms,ziebart2008maximum,ratliff2006maximum}, where an objective function is learned from optimal demonstrations and subsequently used for control or planning.
+Successful LfD applications include autonomous driving \cite{kuderer2015learning}, robot manipulation \cite{englert2017inverse}, and motion planning \cite{jin2020learning}.
+Despite the notable success \cite{jin2020pontryagin,jin2020inverse,moro2018learning}, LfD could be inconvenient in practice.
+First, demonstrations in LfD are usually collected in a \emph{one-time} manner and the robot learning is \emph{offline}.
+In the case where demonstration data is insufficient to recover an objective function, such as low data informativeness as discussed in \cite{jin2018inverse}, or significantly deviating from the optima, the data has to be re-collected and the training has to be re-run.
+Second, existing LfD \cite{puydupin2012convex,jin2019inverse,ng2000algorithms,ziebart2008maximum,ratliff2006maximum} normally requires the optimality of demonstrations, which are challenging to collect for robots with high degree-of-freedoms.
+For example, when providing demonstrations for a humanoid robot, a user has to account for the robot's motion of all degrees of freedom in a spatially and temporally consistent manner \cite{jain2015learning}.